dmacvicar/garita/README.md

 * Once authenticated, it provides push and pull access to the /$user namespace

-Garita is inspired in [https://github.com/SUSE/Portus Portus], which is a full featured auth server and registry index.
+Garita is inspired in [Portus](https://github.com/SUSE/Portus), which is a full featured auth server and registry index.

 ## Running